 - Reconsidering traditional customs, like touching the deceased’s body

-Some families are choosing to delay funerals or hold virtual services as a precautionary measure, which can make grieving harder.
+Some families might choose to delay funerals or hold virtual services as a precautionary measure, which can make grieving harder.
 Seeing others and hugging them can be a powerful source of comfort that many families simply don’t have right now.
 Consider other ways you can still reach out and show your support, like sharing comforting words or memories via video calls, texts, or letters.

 Heartfelt communication matters

-When it comes to financial support during the grieving process, final expense insurance can provide financial peace of mind in the wake of a death.
-Progressive Life by eFinancial is committed to helping protect families at every step of the way, and offers affordable final expense options that make sense for families’ needs and budgets.
+When it comes to financial support during the grieving process, final expense insurance and burial insurance can provide financial peace of mind in the wake of a death.
+Progressive Life by eFinancial is committed to helping protect families at every step and offers affordable final expense options that make sense for families’ needs and budgets.